hphelion/documentation/cli.unix.reference.md

 ###Description
-Associate an existing and unassigned public IP address, to the specified server instance.
+Associate an existing and unassigned public IP address, to the specified port.
 Optionally, you can specify an availability.

 ###Examples
-Associate the address `111.111.111.111` to server `myserver`:
+Associate the address `111.111.111.111` to port `myport`:

-    hpcloud addresses:associate 111.111.111.111 myserver
+    hpcloud addresses:associate 111.111.111.111 myport

-Associate the address `111.111.111.111` to server `myserver` in availability zone `az-2.region-a.geo-1`:
+Associate the address `111.111.111.111` to port `myport` in availability zone `az-2.region-a.geo-1`:

-    hpcloud addresses:associate 111.111.111.111 myserver -z az-2.region-a.geo-1
+    hpcloud addresses:associate 111.111.111.111 myport -z az-2.region-a.geo-1

 ##addresses:disassociate## {#addresses:disassociate}
-Disassociate any server instance associated to the public IP address.
+Disassociate any port associated to the public IP address.

 ###Syntax
 `hpcloud addresses:disassociate ip_or_id [ip_or_id ...]`